New York City Acquisition Fund

 Established in 2006 for a 10-year term, this funding stream holds over $200 million in collaborative funds from private grant foundations, major banks and financial institutions and public supporters like the Battery Park City Authority.
 It is managed by a group of private and public investment firms.
 Awards are made for property acquisition, appraisal, environmental and soil assessment fees, zoning analysis, consultant fees and environmental remediation.

-A maximum of $7.5 million is available for land acquisition and $15 million for acquisition of existing, occupied buildings.
+A maximum of $10 million is available for land acquisition and $20 million for acquisition of existing, occupied buildings.
 Interest rates are indexed to the prime rate but often vary.
-The initial end user rate is approximated at 7.65%, while the loan-to-value ratio for nonprofits is up to 130%.
-A minimum of 5% equity is to be paid at closing, though 20% can be from in-kind expenditures of up to 1% of the Project Loan size.
+The initial end user rate is approximated at 5.75%, while the loan-to-value ratio for nonprofits is up to 130%.
+A minimum of 5% equity is to be paid at closing.
 Equity may also be paid in cash, grants or subordinate debt.
 A 25% loan recourse also exists.

-The maximum loan term is three years (including extensions).
+The maximum loan term is three years plus up to two 6-month extensions at the Fund's discretion.

 Apart from environmental remediation, loan funds do not cover construction costs.
 Loans require a soft commitment letter to provide construction or permanent financing from the NYC Department of Housing Preservation & Development (HPD), NYC Housing Development Corporation (HDC), NYS Department of Homes & Community Renewal (HCR), NYS Office of Mental Health (OMH) or a governmental agency approved by the fund.